Schedules, Routines & Rhythms

 Show Notes:

-Like many adults, children thrive with a predictable routine and it helps them develop self-discipline.
+Like many adults, children thrive with a predictable routine, which helps them develop self-discipline.
 They like to know what happens next.
-But there is no reason structure has to be oppressive.
-Routines make life easier.
-There are no two homeschool days that are going to be exactly alike and whatever you plan, it will often not go exactly as planned.
-So set yourself up for success by choosing the method that will work best for you and continuing to be flexible and reevaluate over time.
-What works for a certain season of life, may not later.
+But there’s no two homeschool days will be exactly the same, and your plans may not always go as expected.
+So, set yourself up for success by choosing the method that works best for you, while staying flexible and open to reevaluating over time.
+What works in one season of life might not work in another.

 What’s the difference between schedules, routines, and rythms?
 (3:06)